 My friend's GP trainee post is much easier than mine!
 It's not fair, all GP trainee jobs should be standardised!

-So, if no two GP practices are alike because they differ in the above ways, can you see why no two GP training posts will be the same?
-All GP training schemes are preparing their trainees to become independent self-regulating GPs who can work in whatever type of practice they end up joining.
 Therefore, embrace the fact that your collegues are in different GP posts to yours – some which will be harder and others easier than yours.
-Embrace the fact that standardisation is not a good thing in this context because you are being prepared for independent practice in whatever type of practice you eventually end up joining.
+Embrace the fact that total standardisation is not a good thing in this context because you are being prepared for independent practice in whatever type of practice you eventually end up joining.
 All GP training schemes want you to succeed and to have a variety of abilities to be able to deal with the varying nature of different practices.
-I hope that makes sense.
-Oh, and remember…. your friend who has an easier time than you – don’t fret – because you’ll end up being more skilled than them to deal with a wider type of general practice.
+Oh, and remember…. your friend who has an easier time than you – don’t fret – because you’ll end up being more skilled and you’ll be able to deal with a wider type of general practice.

 Some tips from trainees